freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 In software development, user acceptance testing (UAT) - also called beta testing, application testing, and end user testing - is a phase of software development in which the software is tested in the "real world" by the intended audience.In engineering and its various subdisciplines acceptance testing is a test conducted to determine if the requirements of a specification or contract are met.

+The ATP (Acceptance Test Plan) should be detailed such that if the testing is done as per the ATP, step by step, all the functionality and performance parameters are tested.
+It is often focused on a validation type of testing.

 There are various forms of acceptance testing:

 > - User acceptance Testing